sloveland/golden-mile/README.md

 That's right, ladies and gents: We're going to Mordor.
 We're daring to take on 12 weeks web-dev sprinting craziness, preparing to take a few hits along the way.
 After all... one does not simply walk into Mordor.

-The Goal: Make a product using each of the following APIs and host them on Github.
+The Goal: Make a product using each of the 12 APIs and host them on Github.

 The product should: